LaurinZubler/sa-documentation/chapters/introduction.typ

 #global.paragraph(
   "Points of Sail",
   [
     Given the wind direction and the chosen course, the positions of the sails are determined.
-The adjustment of the sails to optimize their shape and angle, is key to harnessing the wind's power effectively.
+The adjustment of the sails to optimize their shape and angle is key to harnessing the wind's power effectively.
 It is a dynamic process, requiring continuous attention and fine-tuning.
 Effective sail trim balances the boat's speed and stability, and is essential for navigating efficiently and safely in varying wind conditions.

     _@points-of-sail _ illustrates the various points of sail in relation to the wind direction.
 It also highlights the "no-sail zone", where the sails are unable to generate sufficient force for movement, leading to flapping and loss of control.